-Colmonoy 63 powder is applied by Fusewelder or similar torch.
+Colmonoy 53 powder is applied by Fusewelder or similar torch.
 The Fuseweld Process is a coating application method to apply metallurgically bonded coatings to the edges and corners of molds and blanks.
 Small shafts, the leading edge of flights for augers and centrifuge scrolls, keyways, splines, and cams can all be efficiently coated or rebuilt with this process.
+Reference Fusewelder Brochure and Manual for more information.